marcopaganini/snip/README.md

         edit the current host database (even though list and find will by default show the contents of all hosts).

-    find [-q, --query STRING]
-        The find command invokes FZF on the database and prints the command-line for the snippet chosen by the user.
+    find [-a, --all] [l, --long] [-q, --query STRING] The find command invokes FZF on the database and prints the command-line for the snippet chosen by the user.
 The `--query` flag sets the initial query for FZF, if present.
+The `--long` flag shows all details, including hostname and creation timestamp.
+The -all flag tells find to display snippets from all hosts, not only the current one.

     help
         This helpful message. :)

-    list, ls
+    list, ls [-a, --all] [-l, --long]
-        The list command issues a formatted listing of the snippet database, including the snippet creation timestamps.
+        The list command displays a formatted listing of the every command and its description in the database.
+If used with the "--long" flag, all details are listed (host and creation timestamp).
+The "--all" flag lists commands from all hosts, instead of the current one only.

     log
         Show a git log --oneline of the database directory.